-- Citizen's Information has a very accessible guide to Employers' obligations in Ireland. - A&L Goodbody published a Guide to COVID-19 & the Income Support Scheme including a useful flowchart and employer FAQs. - Mason Hayes & Curran also has up-to-date Employer Guidance. - The Wheel has a useful resource Guidance for NGO employers. - The Department of Employment Affairs and Social Protection has produced Guidance for Employers. - The Health and Safety Authority has Guidance on Working from Home. - The Health Protection Surveillance Centre has provided COVID-19 Guidance for Settings for Vulnerable Groups, particularly those in congregated facilities such as direct provision, hostels, hubs or residential settings including without clinic or in-house nursing, medical or healthcare support.
+- Citizen's Information has a very accessible guide to Employers' obligations in Ireland. - A&L Goodbody published a Guide to COVID-19 & the Income Support Scheme including a useful flowchart and employer FAQs. - Mason Hayes & Curran also has up-to-date Employer Guidance and Key Concerns as Ireland Returns to Work. - The Wheel has a useful resource Guidance for NGO employers. - The Department of Employment Affairs and Social Protection has produced Guidance for Employers. - The Health and Safety Authority has provided Guidance for Employers and on Working from Home, and Arthur Cox have provided FAQs on this guidance along with a Practical Considerations FAQ. - The Health Protection Surveillance Centre has provided COVID-19 Guidance for Settings for Vulnerable Groups, particularly those in congregated facilities.